 The water is off today.

 We keep an extra barrel of water outside for our usual water cuts.
 Honestly, a large water tank would be nice, but at the moment, installing a water tank is out of the reach of our pocketbook.
-The barrel system works well for us as we keep it full and have learned to manage the house for a day or two with some 50 gallons of water.
+The barrel system works well for us as we keep it full.
+We have learned to manage the house for a day or two with some 50 gallons of water.
 It’s amazing how one can learn, when necessary, to conserve water.
 I have learned to take a bath from a bucket.
-I am, in fact, an expert at bucket bathing as I can, not only use one bucket for a bath, I can also wash and condition my hair from the same bucket.
+I am, in fact, an expert at bucket bathing.
+I can, not only use one bucket for a bath, I can also wash and condition my hair from the same bucket.
 That takes some mad conservation skills.

 While I wait for the water to come on, the dishes build in the sink and my frustration levels increase.
 My family knows that dirty dishes are my nemesis; I often long for a dishwasher!
 Whenever I travel Sateside and visit family, I silently ache to press the “start” button on the dishwasher.
-Hot water together with soap work a miracle and in about an hour, clean and (mostly) dry dishes emerge from the machine.
+Hot water together with soap work a miracle.
+In about an hour, clean and (mostly) dry dishes emerge from the machine.
 How lovely it would be to have a dishwasher.

 If I were so blessed to have a dishwasher, it would sit silent (as my washer) because…